mharen/mharen.github.io/blog/2011/2011-11-profanity-in-technical-presentations.md

 <strong>I think making inappropriate jokes or using bad language is, more than anything, distracting.</strong> I’m sure it offends some people, too, but I think the bigger issue is the effect it has on your signal.
 If people are busy thinking about *how *you said something, they aren’t thinking about *what *you said.

 I think Scott’s right to focus on language as the essence of professionalism in the work place and during presentations.
 In other settings it might be something else.
 For example, commenters on Reddit crank the normal, dispassionate language option for crudeness to 11; it’s like an f-bomb blizzard where every snowflake is some different invocation of the same hyper-flexible word.
-But <a href="http://en.wikipedia.org/wiki/Troll_(Internet)">there</a> heads explode if someone makes a typo or uses improper grammar.
+But [there](http://en.wikipedia.org/wiki/Troll_(Internet)) heads explode if someone makes a typo or uses improper grammar.

 So the next time you want to build a rapport with your audience or jazz up a boring topic, do what I do: tell self-deprecating jokes until you get sympathy laughs and move on to the cool stuff everyone came to hear about.
 If you think you need four-letter gimmicks to earn people’s time, you’re doing it wrong.

-And *they were <a href="http://twitpic.com/7bid0x">ponies</a> the whole time.*
+And *they were [ponies](http://twitpic.com/7bid0x) the whole time.*

 ---